-We all know there are strange ailments out there, but what follows is a collection of documented medical conditions that are very much out of the ordinary.
+We all know there are strange ailments out there, but what follows is a collection of documented unusual medical conditions.

 Patients with this syndrome present with what they describe as hearing very loud explosions that occur within an hour or two of falling asleep.
 They don’t complain of having any pain associated with these occurrences.
 It is thought that fatigue and stress play a role, but the exact cause has not been determined and will often resolve without treatment.